 Feel – Put your hand on your access to feel the “thrill.”
 Any change in the feel of the vibration, or an absence of vibration is cause for concern.
 If there is no vibration or thrill you should notify your doctor immediately.

-Your AV fistula will allow more blood to flow through your vein at a faster rate and therefore an increase in the pressure within the vein.
-This increased venous pressure stretches and strengthens the vein, allowing more blood to flow back and forth from your vein to the dialyzer in a shorter amount of time.
+Your AV fistula will allow more blood to flow through your vein at a faster rate and therefore will increase the pressure within the vein.
+This increased venous pressure stretches and strengthens the vein, allowing more blood to flow back and forth from your vein to the dialyzer.

 There are many advantages to an AV fistula, including: